puppetm4st3r/semantic_chunking/README.md

 ## Copyright and License

-With ❤️ from Dolfs SpA (https://www.dolfs.io)
+With ❤️ from Dolfs AI (https://www.dolfs.io)

 This project is licensed under the MIT License.